 In both manual and robotic operations, it’s not uncommon for sorters to jam due to inaccurate placement of items, leading to downtime.
 Oftentimes, this occurs when there is a fast-moving unit sorter where the person or robot doing the placing struggles to drop the item they’re placing in the exact right position as the belt or tray moves by quickly.
 Accounting for this with a robotic system takes purposeful and innovative solutions designed to not only match the speed of a person performing inducting but also increase accuracy.

-In times when ecommerce demand continues to fluctuate, and finding labor can be challenging, investing in AI Robotics can help you continue to increase operational efficiency.
+In times when e-commerce demand continues to fluctuate, and finding labor can be challenging, investing in AI Robotics can help you continue to increase operational efficiency.
 Covariant’s robotic sorter induction is the perfect solution to help take your automation strategy to the next level.
-To learn more contact us today.